Tuesday, January 23, 2024

 Michael Peverett's Year-round Wildflower Solitaire is a game I invented a few years ago.
 (It could do with a snappier name; actually it never had a name until this moment.)
 I've never tried playing it, but I often think about it, especially in January.

 To make it more interesting, and add a sort of life enhancing element, I'm adding the optional rule that you mustn't use motorised transport to go and seek out your daily flower, you can only use your own muscles.
-You can spot flowers wherever you happen to be (at work, shopping, visiting family, on holiday), but except for walking or pushbike you mustn’t make any trip specifically to find flowers.
+You can spot flowers wherever you happen to be (at work, shopping, visiting family, on holiday), but unless by walking or pushbike you mustn’t make any trip specifically to find flowers.
 At least that's the way I would like to play it (if I ever do).

-You can begin the game on any day of the year, but whenever you start, the main issue is going to be reserving your go-to wild flower resources to cover the difficult period of, especially, December and January.
-(I.e. in the UK; in the Mediterranean the most challenging period would be July-Sept.)
+You can begin the game on any day of the year, but whenever you start, the main issue is going to be reserving your go-to wild flower resources to cover the difficult period of, especially, December and January. (i.e. in the UK; but in the Mediterranean the most challenging period would be July-Sept.)

 White Deadnettle.
 Frome, 24 January 2024.